trOnk12/rijksmusem/documentation/README.md

 </application>
 ```

 Second, you need to add the playerId to your manifest.
-This can have any value that you want.
+This is also obtained from an AdsWizz engineer or PIM.
 It should look like this:

 ```xml
 <application